truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * The legacy pool creation screens are removed and the new pool creation wizard is the primary UI screen for creating new storage pools [NAS-123697](https://ixsystems.atlassian.net/browse/NAS-123697)
 * **Apps > Settings** adds the **Manager Container Images** option for downloading, updating, or deleting specific container images from TrueNAS.
-* Web Interface Feedback buttons are visible for community feedback on early releases.
+* Web interface feedback buttons are visible for community feedback on early releases.
-* As part of the netdata implementation and overhaul of the Reporting features, Graphite support is no longer built-in with TrueNAS SCALE 23.10 (Cobia) [NAS-123862](https://ixsystems.atlassian.net/browse/NAS-123862).
+* As part of the netdata implementation and overhaul of the reporting features, Graphite support is no longer built-in with TrueNAS SCALE 23.10 (Cobia) [NAS-123862](https://ixsystems.atlassian.net/browse/NAS-123862).
 * Fix for the UPS service to allow device detection  [NAS-123625](https://ixsystems.atlassian.net/browse/NAS-123625)

 <a href="https://ixsystems.atlassian.net/issues/?filter=10379" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 23.10-RC.1 release.